git5loxosec/rMETAshell/README.md

 rMETAshell takes a reverse shell command and an image file as input.
 It then injects the command into the image using metadata comments.
 After injection, it generates a one-liner execution method for retrieving and executing the injected command from a remote location.

 # Features:
-Covert Command Injection: Inject reverse shell commands into image files.
+Metadata-Based Shell Injection: Inject reverse shell commands into image, video, and text file metadata, ensuring seamless integration with target systems.

-Multiple Execution Methods: Choose from various one-liner execution methods for retrieving and executing the injected command.
-Versatile Compatibility: Works with common Linux command-line utilities such as exiftool, exiv2, identify, file, and jpeginfo.
-Secure Communication: Execute commands remotely without revealing their presence in the image.
+One-Liner Generation: Automatically generate one-liners for quick and efficient remote shell access.
+Choose from a variety of execution methods tailored to different file formats.

+Supported File Formats: rMETAshell supports the following file formats for shell injection and one-liner generation:

+Image Formats: JPEG, PNG, BMP, and more.
+Video Formats: MP4, AVI, MKV, and others.
+Text Formats: TXT, CSV, XML, and more.

 ## Installation